MET CS 667 -- Enterprise Java

 Course Grading Policy

-final project (30%).
+final project and presentation (30%).
 Assignments and projects are expected to be submitted by their respective

 due dates.
 Late submission grades will be scaled with respect to the minimum grade of those submitted on time.